 Going on a hike in the countryside with your best friend and enjoying the beauty of nature is a fantastic way to spend quality time together, having adventures, getting fit and making memories.
 That is if your pooch can keep up.

-Knowing how much exercise does a dog need is important as breeds like the Australian Cattle dog can hike all day, as can working dogs like German Shorthaired Pointers and Springer Spaniels.
+Knowing how much exercise is important as breeds like the Australian Cattle dog can hike all day, as can working dogs like German Shorthaired Pointers and Springer Spaniels.
 However, it’s not just purebreds that make the best trail dogs; mixed-breed dogs can do just as well.

 Always remember to pack the right gear when hiking, clean up after yourself and follow countryside etiquette.
 Keep your pooch on a lead near livestock and remember to stop for water breaks regularly, especially in hot weather.